1. What do Occupational Therapists do?

 The term ADLs refers to all of the activities that you need and want to complete, in order to manage in the home, community and school or work place.
 OTs work to assist clients to maximise their safety and independence in the performance of their necessary ADLs.

 We work hard to see our clients in a timely manner, but do have a waiting list for new clients.
 We allocate new referrals to the most appropriate Occupational Therapist on the team, dependent on areas of experience, current case load, and geographical area.
 Please contact our office on 1300 855 513 to enquire regarding our current waiting list.

 4. What geographical areas do you cover?

-Our clinic is in Corrimal, which is a Northern suburb of Wollongong, however we provide mobile Occupational Therapy services across the Illawarra, Shoalhaven, South Coast, Western Sydney and Southern Highlands.
+We have clinics in Corrimal (suburb of Wollongong) and Nowra, however we provide mobile Occupational Therapy services across the Illawarra, Shoalhaven, South Coast, Western Sydney and Southern Highlands.
 We can visit other areas on request.